urobosim/DemoProject/README.md

 ### Rosbridge Setup

-The communicate with the the robot in the Unreal Engine from a host machine, additional comopents are required, including the host-side rosbridge, shared ROS messages and descriptions.
+The communicate with the the robot in the Unreal Engine from a host-machine, additional compoents are required, including the host-side rosbridge, shared ROS messages and descriptions.

 Create a catkin workspace and load the *unreal_demo_project.rosinstall* into its sources.